jordiyapz/project-buddhavamsa/README.md

 ### Our Bodhisatta as Dragon King Atula

 At that time, our Bodhisatta Gotama was a powerful king of dragon (Nāga) named Atula.
 He offered alms giving of food and drinks, performed celestial music in honour, and offered set of robes to each Bhikkhus.
-Buddha Sumana prephesied, "This dragon king will certainly become a Buddha in the future, named Gotama."
-The Bodhisatta then become more hearteded to diligently continued to perfect the ten perfections.
+Buddha Sumana prophesied, "This dragon king will certainly become a Buddha in the future, named Gotama."
+The Bodhisatta then become more heartened to diligently continued the ten perfections.